Oil and Gas Terms Beginning with “V” — Page 2

 A description of the contents of a digital record.
 Read more →

-In a displacement process, the ratio of the cumulative height of the vertical sections of the pay zone that are contacted by injection fluid to the total vertical pay zone height.
-Vertical displacement efficiency (EI)… Read more →
+Vertical displacement efficiency (EI) in a reservoir displacement process is the ratio of the cumulative vertical height of the pay zone that has been contacted by the injection fluid to the total vertical pay zone… Read more →

 What Is Vertical Resolution in Well Logging?
 Vertical resolution is the minimum bed thickness that a logging tool can detect and characterise as a distinct layer parallel to the tool axis.
 A tool with a vertical… Read more →